-Olaparib (Lynparza®) is a targeted (biological) therapy.
+Olaparib (Lynparza®) is a targeted therapy drug.
 It is used to treat some types of ovarian, fallopian tube or primary peritoneal cancer.

-Olaparib (Lynparza®) is a type of targeted therapy drug called a PARP inhibitor.
+Olaparib belongs to a group of targeted therapy drugs known as cancer growth inhibitors.
+Olaparib is also known as a PARP inhibitor.
 PARPs are proteins that help damaged cells repair themselves.

-Olaparib blocks (inhibits) how PARP proteins work in cancer cells that have a genetic mutation called BRCA.
-Without PARP proteins, these cancer cells become too damaged to survive and they die.
+Olaparib blocks (inhibits) how PARP proteins work.
+Without PARP proteins, cancer cells may become too damaged to survive and die.

 Taking olaparib capsules

-Take them at least 1 hour after eating.
-Do not eat for 2 hours after taking the capsules.
+- capsules – take them at least 1 hour after eating and do not eat for 2 hours after taking them.

-Do not eat grapefruit or drink grapefruit juice while you are having olaparib.
-This can change how effective the drug is.
+Do not eat grapefruit or Seville oranges (bitter oranges) or juices that might contain these while you are taking olaparib.
+It can affect how the drug works.

-- Keep capsules in the original package and at room temperature, away from heat and direct sunlight.
+- Olaparib tablets should be kept in the original package and at room temperature, away from heat and direct sunlight.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.